SSHOC/dataverse-lrs/README.md

 #### Installation

 The files can be installed on a Dataverse instance by executing the curl command(s) below to register them with the local Dataverse instance.
 In alternative the code can be downloaded and used locally.
-Detailed instructions for a local installation can be found at the [Dataverse Projcet site](https://guides.dataverse.org/en/latest/admin/external-tools.html#).
+Detailed instructions for a local installation can be found at the [Dataverse Project site](https://guides.dataverse.org/en/latest/admin/external-tools.html#).

 In this release there is one file for each mime type, each file can be installed independently from others.